lddv/g2i-dashboard-enhanced/README.md

 ## Background

-- Data from their prod API
+- Inspired on data from their prod API, but redacted a few names to preserve privacy.
-- Took a snapshot of it and placed inside my app.

 ## Technologies used